The Legend of Ochi

 The Legend of Ochi (/ˈoʊtʃi/) is a 2025 American fantasy adventure film written and directed by Isaiah Saxon in his feature film debut and starring Helena Zengel, Finn Wolfhard, Emily Watson, and Willem Dafoe.
 It tells the story of a farm girl on a fictional Black Sea island who discovers a wounded baby primate-like creature and works to return it to its family while learning their language and avoiding a hunting party led by her father and her adopted brother.

 It was released in the United States by A24 in limited theaters on April 18, 2025 before a wide release on April 25.
 The film was met with positive reviews.

 Plot

-In a remote village on the Black Sea island of Carpathia, local inhabitants have hunted reclusive primate-like creatures known as the Ochi for generations.
-A fanatical farmer/hunter named Maxim leads a hunting party of mostly young boys, including his disaffected daughter Yuri and reserved son Petro.
+On the Black Sea island of Carpathia, inhabitants have hunted primate-like creatures known as the Ochi (очі lit. 'eyes') for generations.
+A fanatical villager named Maxim leads a hunting party of young boys, forcing his daughter Yuri and adopted son Petro to join them, and gives the reluctant Yuri a knife passed down from his own father.
+Blaming the Ochi for driving away Yuri's mother, Maxim leads the children to believe the creatures are dangerous monsters.

-During one of these hunts, a baby Ochi gets lost and injured and later ends up spotted by Yuri who frees its leg from a trap and treats it back at her home in secret.
-Discovering it to be a sapient creature instead of the violent monster she was taught Ochi to be after it doesn't eat her pet caterpillar after she asks it not to, she sets off on a journey to return it to its family, with Petro ultimately not intervening despite sees her leave with the baby Ochi due to realizing she has no reason to trust him or the others due to their subservience to their father.

-When Maxim discovers she's left and finds signs of the Ochi's presence in her room, he rallies the children to find her under the assumption the Ochi have abducted her, despite her having left a note behind along with her grandfather’s knife, a gift from Maxim she rejected.
-Meanwhile, Petro quietly separates from his father's group to seek out his and Yuri's distant mother Dasha who lives in a cabin in the mountains and had previously left Maxim after they'd come a disagreement regarding the Ochi.

-Coming upon a supermarket she was never allowed to enter by Maxim, Yuri ventures inside with the baby Ochi only for it to quickly be discovered, causing a commotion that ends with Yuri stealing a car after being bitten by the baby Ochi in a panic, poisoning her arm.
-As they take refuge near a pond, a weakening Yuri discovers she can understand and replicate the baby Ochi's vocalizations before she falls into a caged hole in the ground.